Dont Look Back: Title

-The original title of this film is Dont Look Back, without an apostrophe in the first word.
-D. A. Pennebaker, the film's writer director, decided to punctuate the title this way because "It was my attempt to simplify the language".
-Many sources, however, have assumed this to be a typographical error and have "corrected" the title to Don't Look Back.
+The original title of the film is Dont Look Back, without an apostrophe.
+Pennebaker decided to punctuate the title this way as an "attempt to simplify the language".
+Many sources have assumed this to be a typographical error and have "corrected" the title to Don't Look Back.
 In the commentary track to the DVD release, Pennebaker said that the title came from the Satchel Paige quote, "Don't look back.
 Something might be gaining on you," and that Dylan shared this view.

 Production

 Dont Look Back was shot in black-and-white with a handheld 16mm-film camera and utilized direct sound, thus creating the template for the "rockumentary" film genre.
-Production began when Dylan arrived in England on April 26, 1965, and ended shortly after his final UK concert at the Royal Albert Hall on May 10.
-Pennebaker has stated that the famous "Subterranean Homesick Blues" music video that is shown at the beginning of the film was actually shot at the very end of filming.
-Pennebaker decided during editing to place it at the beginning of the film as a "stage" for Dylan to begin the film.
+Production began when Dylan arrived in England on April 26, 1965, and ended shortly after his final concert of the tour at the Royal Albert Hall on May 10.
+Pennebaker has stated that the famous "Subterranean Homesick Blues" music video that is shown at the beginning of the film was actually shot at the very end of filming; Pennebaker decided during editing to place it at the beginning of the film as a "stage" for Dylan to begin the film.